 I gave birth to my first son before the days of the Affordable Care Act.
 I was on pregnancy Medicaid, which ends coverage after your postpartum checkup.
 I shrugged my way through the joke of a “depression survey” they give you.

-I remember a damn Kirby salesman making me cry at about 8 months pregnant.
+I remember a damn Kirby salesman making me cry around 8 months pregnant.
 “Would you really want to lay your baby on a floor that THIS all came out of?”
 I knew better, but I was tired and emotional, and I could not afford the ridiculously overpriced piece of junk he was peddling.

 Then, after Evan was born, I was different.
 The birth should have gone well.
 I labored at home all day and went into the hospital around dinner time.
 I remember walking up to the desk and saying, “I think I’m in labor.”
 I had my doubts, but contractions were about 5 minutes apart at the time.